Fellowships

 Australian Music Centre, Ultimo, Australia

 Australian involvement in the Classical:NEXT Fellowship Programme is facilitated through the Australian Music Centre.
-The Australian Music Centre represents Australian art music through their online services, enabling universal access to their extensive resources, whilst advancing the interests of Australian creators.
-AMCs important work covers contemporary classical, contemporary jazz and improvised music, experimental music and sound art.
+The Australian Music Centre is the national service organisation dedicated to the promotion and support of art music in Australia.
+At the heart of their mission is a commitment to the representation, advocacy, promotion and support of Australian composers and their music.
+Their important work covers contemporary classical, contemporary jazz and improvised music, experimental music, and sound art.
 They provide career support, manage professional development programs and presents annual and biennial awards.

 – Catherine Haridy, CEO, Australian Music Centre